List of Marvel Comics characters: K: Kobak Never-Held

 Kobak Never-Held is a character appearing in American comic books published by Marvel Comics.
 He was created by Al Ewing and Jacopo Camagni and first appeared in S.W.O.R.D. (vol. 2) #9 (December 2021).

 Kobak is an Omega-level mutant from Arakko who can fire quills from his body sharp enough to pierce almost anything.
 He was born during the fall of Arakko and grew up under the Amenthi occupation of the island.
 When he and his lover Tarlo had dissident thoughts against Annihilation, they were both arrested.
 Tarlo took the blame and he later died in prison.
 Kobak, heartbroken, wept for a year and afterwards would never shed tears again.

 After Arakko is freed from Annihilation's control and relocated to Mars, Kobak challenges Storm for her seat on the Great Ring of Arakko, unwilling to accept a Krakoan mutant in a position traditionally reserved for the strongest Arakkii.
 Losing the duel, he becomes more accepting of the Krakoans living on Arakko.

 Kobak fights against the forces of Uranos when the Eternals declare war on mutants.
 After the war, he becomes a member of the Great Ring, defeating fellow challenger Calderak for the Seat of Victory left vacant by Isca the Unbeaten.
 When Genesis returns to Arakko and incites a civil war, Kobak sides with Storm.

 Amiko Kobayashi

 Amiko Kobayashi is a character appearing in American comic books published by Marvel Comics.
 She was created by Chris Claremont and John Romita Jr., and first appeared in The Uncanny X-Men #181 (May 1984).

 Amiko found herself orphaned when she and her mother were caught in a battle between the X-Men and a dragon.
 Discovering the dying woman and her young daughter, Wolverine promised that the girl would be raised as though she were his own child.
+With most of his time devoted to the X-Men, he entrusted Amiko to his love Mariko Yashida, whom Amiko began to regard as a surrogate mother.
 In the limited series Wolverine: Soultaker, Amiko discovered that her mother belonged to a family of warriors called the Shosei.
 Amiko now spends time with them trying to improve her martial arts skills, and hoping to make her adoptive father Logan proud of her.